jclark/satpulse/README.md

 More information specifically for the CM4 option (including suitable GPS receivers) is available in my [rpi-cm4-ptp-guide](https://github.com/jclark/rpi-cm4-ptp-guide) project.

 For PTP to work well, clients need to have NICs with PTP hardware timestamping support.
 This is a common feature of modern NICs.
 The PTP features also need to be supported by the driver.
-Intel NICs generally have PTP hardware timestamping with kernel support.
+Intel NICs generally have PTP hardware timestamping with Linux driver support.

 For best results the network switches should also have PTP support.
 For a low-cost switch, I recommend the FS.com IES3110 series.